North Carolina Unemployment Benefits

 The State of North Carolina has set certain parameters to decide what are the criteria and who can be eligible to receive unemployment benefits.

-One of the parameters set by North Carolina for eligibility is that all applicants must fulfill the requirement of earning the minimum stipulated wages in the base period.
+One of the parameters set by North Carolina for eligibility is that you must fulfill the requirement of earning the minimum stipulated wages in the base period.

 A calendar quarter is a set of three-month time periods used to categorize a base year, as a base year consists of four quarters.